yixqiao/JLearn/README.md

 Focuses on being easy to use and configure.

 ***STILL IN EARLY DEVELOPMENT.***
+Basic library might be put out in 2-3 days.
-Packaged library should be available in about 2 weeks.
+Polished library should be available in about 2 weeks.

 ### Goals
 - Create and train a neural network in a few lines of intuitive code